 Variables declared in statements that are in a module but not in a function or block within that module are module level variables.
 Module level variables can be accessed anywhere within that module after the declaration of that variable.
-They can also be accessed in other modules that use that module.
+If they are public, they can also be accessed in other modules that use that module.